 The modules are suitable for use during the cycles of professional inquiry that leaders and teachers engage in to improve outcomes for their students.
 See Knowledge of literacy learning, which is an equivalent module for literacy.
 Introduction to the module The focus of this module This module focuses on the knowledge of mathematics, and of mathematics teaching and learning, that teachers need in order to work with the mathematics standards for years 1–8.
-Should we stop making kids memorize times tables?
+The structure of this module This module has three main sections.
+Key outcome of the module, which: states what the module aims to help schools leaders and teachers achieve lists indicators that describe what to look for as evidence that they have achieved the outcome provides a rationale for the key outcome.
+1. Should we stop making kids memorize times tables?
 Stanford University’s Jo Boaler says teachers and parents should stop using math flash cards, stop drilling kids in addition and multiplication and especially stop forcing students to do calculations quickly under time pressure.

 Good-bye Mad Minute Mondays, where teachers hand out quiz sheets with 50 problems to be completed in less than a minute.
 But wait — doesn’t everyone have to learn times tables?
 No, says Boaler.
 Although her position is unorthodox, Boaler, an education professor and researcher, has spent a career trying to prove why it is the best way for kids to learn.
+“Drilling without understanding is harmful,” Boaler said in an interview.
+In a new working paper, “Fluency Without Fear: Research Evidence on the Best Ways to Learn Math Facts,” updated and published online on January 28, 2015, Boaler argues that many common math teaching tools — flash cards, math sprints and repetitive worksheets — are not only unhelpful, but also “damaging.”
+Boaler’s argument has several parts.
 How A Strengths-Based Approach to Math Redefines Who Is “Smart” A group of young women who had graduated from high school between 1997 and 2006 sat at the front of the room crying and laughing about their experiences learning math at Railside High (a research pseudonym for the school).

 Take a moment to look around and get curious: How do you use mathematics to make decisions in your everyday life?
 Maybe you’re deciding what to make for dinner.
+Does the recipe have enough servings to feed everyone or will you need to modify it, perhaps by doubling or halving the amount of each ingredient?
+When should you start making dinner if you’d like to eat at 6?
+These questions can be viewed from a mathematical perspective.
+Children also need opportunities to identify mathematical problems in their world, determine what information will help them solve a problem, develop mathematical models of situations, and revise their models to more closely predict real world phenomena.
+Three-Act Tasks.
 Math Journals As Formative Assessment.
 I’m a huge fan of writing in math class!